Blandaxt/Code_Wars/README.md

 5. so i use this method to map the whole alphabet from a to z with the values of 1 to 26.

 6. Then I took the string I am given and turned it into an array of individual letters using the split method.
 Converted that array to numbers from the object I created using the bracket notation and the map method to loop through that array of letters.
 And summed up those numbers using the reduced method which i then returned.

+## 7 kyu Shift Left:

+You are given two strings.
+In a single move, you can choose any of them, and delete the first (i.e. leftmost) character.

+For Example:

+By applying a move to the string "where", the result is the string "here".
+By applying a move to the string "a", the result is an empty string "".
+Implement a function that calculates the minimum number of moves that should be performed to make the given strings equal.

+Notes
+Both strings consist of lowercase latin letters.
+If the string is already empty, you cannot perform any more delete operations.

+## Process/Learned:

+1.